 Most of the caves have knee pads that they supply.
 If you’re part of a group that is exploring caves, though, the DeWalt Heavy-duty Flooring Kneepads (available on Amazon) are the best for the money.
 I also just purchased the Knee Pads for Work by Thunderbolt for Construction, Flooring (available on Amazon) to try out.
 You can see my full list of knee pad recommendations here “Best Knee Pads for Caving: I’ve never crawled better“.

 Protecting your head is a must when it comes to caving.
 A good caving helmet isn’t very expensive but you want to make sure to get one that is designed for caving/rock climbing and that is also comfortable.
 Let’s face it, you can have the best helmet in the world but if it’s not comfortable you won’t want to wear it.

 There are tons of options available when it comes to gloves but at the end of the day, you just need a good pair that is meant for caving.
-The Intra-FIT Durable Climbing gloves is a good option, it provides good dexterity while protecting your hands and wrists.
+The Intra-FIT Durable Climbing gloves (on Amazon) is a good option, it provides good dexterity while protecting your hands and wrists.

 First Aid and Dry Bag

 Every cave, regardless of experience, needs a first aid kit and at some point will want a decent dry bag for gear.
 This Roobuck First Aid Kit for Camping, Hiking, etc. (on Amazon) is a good all-around first aid kit.
 Its compact, lightweight, and reasonably priced.
 The Earth Pak Waterproof Dry Bag (on Amazon) will keep your provisions safe and accessible without breaking the bank.